kevintpeng/Learn-Something-Every-Day/Data-Science/Deep Learning.md

 - gradiant descent is the process of finding the directional derivative at each step that minimizes the vector function the most
 - min ||u|| ||&nabla;f(x)|| cos&theta;
 - gradient descent proposes a new point x' = x - &isin;&nabla;f(x), &isin; is the learning rate
-- evaluated iteratively evaluating f(x - - &isin;&nabla;f(x)), and &isin; can be determined by trying multiple &sin; values and picking the smallest result (linear search)
+- evaluated iteratively evaluating f(x - - &isin;&nabla;f(x)), and &isin; can be determined by trying multiple &sin; values and picking the smallest result (line search)

 **Jacobian Matrices** J corresponds to a function.
 It contains all partial derivatives of a vector field: J<sub>i,j</sub> = ∂/∂xj • f(x)<sub>i</sub>, where f(x)<sub>i</sub> denotes the ith output as a function of the vector x (we can think of a vector field as a *vector of vector functions*)
 - second derivatives are important to determine curvature of the function